August-IE/alx-system_engineering-devops/0x0B-ssh/README.md

 This is a directory for 0x0B.
-SSH project.
+SSH project